statechannels/website/server/docs/getting-started.md

 4. listening for other players to take their turns
 5. leaving a game when it’s over

-are implemented in **HighRoller.js**
+You will create this file and all the functionality by following this guide.

 Counterfactual nodes implement the interactions between these two components

-dapp UI ( HighRoller.js ) < -- 1 -- > Counterfactual (Node) < -- 2 -- > GameLogic (HighRoller.sol)
+dapp UI ( HighRoller.js ) < -- 1 -- > Counterfactual Node < -- 2 -- > GameLogic (HighRoller.sol)

 in three ways:

 1. **S****tarting a channel** - When users request / agree to play a game, the UI passes the request (via connection 1) to the Counterfactual node.
 The node then instantiates a state channel based on the game logic described by the contract (connection 2).
+Any staked funds the state channel requires are drawn from the Counterfactual wallet inside metamask.
 2. **S****tate management in a channel** - In an open channel, requests to modify state are passed to the CF node (via connection 1).
-The node uses the pure functions of the solidity contract (via connection 2) to verify that requests to modify state are valid, and to alter the state accordingly.
+The node calls the pure functions of the solidity contract (via connection 2) to verify that requests to modify state are valid, and to alter the state accordingly.
 The node makes updated state available to members of the channel (via connection 1).
-3. **E****nding a game**  - When the game is over, the dapp (HighRoller.js) must request (via 1) that the node end the game.
-In turn, the CF node will (via 2) verify that the game is over, and if it is over, have the contract implement the transactions that resolve the game.
+3. **E****nding a game**  - When the game is over, the dapp (HighRoller.js) must request (via connection 1) that the node end the game.
+In turn, the CF node will (via connection 2) verify that the game is over, and if it is over, have the contract implement the transactions that resolve the game.

 ### In this Getting Start Guide, you’ll learn how to:

 1. Instantiate a Counterfactual NodeProvider
 2. Connect the NodeProvider to a blockchain contract through an AppFactory instance
-3. Use the AppFactory’s `.proposeInstallVirtual()` method to propose a virtual state channel based on the AppFactory instance’s blockchain contract and settings
+3. Use the AppFactory’s `.proposeInstallVirtual()` method to propose a new virtual state channel based on the AppFactory instance’s settings (including stakes and game logic)
 4. Use the NodeProvider’s `.on()`  method to listen for accepted installs and updated state in the channel
 5. Use the AppInstance’s `.takeAction()` method to propose updates to state in the channel
 6. Use the AppInstance’s `.uninstall()` method to propose closing and resolving the channel